Ever Feel Stressed? Most Of Us Do.

 Susceptibility to mood swings and depressive bouts.
 Stress directly leads to depression in a lot of cases.

 Low immune system as your body is too busy fighting other things, so you’ll pick up colds and things more easily.

 Problems maintaining weight and losing weight.
 This one is complicated, but basically, stress makes you hungry.

-Excessive water retention due to cortisol’s ability to alter the hormones that controls water balance – so you’ll look and feel bloated and sluggish.
+Excessive water retention is due to cortisol’s ability to alter the hormones that control water balance – so you’ll look and feel bloated and sluggish.

 But what should you do about it?

 Sleep well, on a regular schedule.
 A lack of sleep is stressful with just one hour of lost sleep contributing to increased perceived stress, check out our blog on sleep to get some more tips on how to sleep like a baby.